vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 The text testifies to the pilgrimage to Ramtek and worship of Narasim. ha (the deity of the temple in which the inscription is found) by a certain Sārṅga- ´ deva son of Kāmadeva.
 The Srīnr ´ .hari who is praised may, besides the obvious Narasim. ha, also be the Yādava king Sim. haṇa whose name marks him as a ‘lion among men’.
 Sārṅgadeva is called ´ tārkikaśekhara, which excludes the possibility of his being identical with the musician Sārṅgadeva, author of the ´ Sam. gītaratnākara, who worked at the court of the Yādava king Sim. haṇa and whose father we know to have been Soḍḍhala.
 15

 The first śloka is an invocation of the goddess Sarasvatī.
 When we resolve the śles.a, however, we read the poet’s own praise.
 Moreover, it would seem that the philosopher and poet in referring to Sarasvatī’s (Goddess of Learning, i.e. ‘learning’) descent from Trivikrama (i.e. Vis.ṇu) are making a pun on their own lineages.
-It is well-known that the members of the distinguished and learned family that traced its origin back to Trivikrama held important offices at the court of the Yādavas, notably Caṅgadeva, who was the astronomer of King Sim. haṇa.16 Sārṅgadeva could have been a member of this family. ´ The ancestral Trivikrama, who belonged to the Sān ´ . ḍilya gotra, is called kavi cakravartin, ‘Prince of the Poets’, in the Patna Inscription, 17 and he is, in all likelihood, identical to the author of the Nalacamp¯u or Damayantīkathā, viz.
-Trivikramabhat.t.a, who flourished at the beginning of the tenth century ad.18 This excludes the possibility that the poet Trivikrama mentioned in the present inscription who is said to sing the praise of Sārṅgadeva—which might be taken ´ to mean that Sārṅgadeva commissioned him to compose this inscription for ´ him—is the same as the ‘Prince of the Poets’ who wrote the Nalacamp¯u.
+It is well-known that the members of the distinguished and learned family that traced its origin back to Trivikrama held important offices at the court of the Yādavas, notably Caṅgadeva, who was the astronomer of King Sim. haṇa.16 Sārṅgadeva could have been a member of this family. ´ The ancestral Trivikrama, who belonged to the Sān ´ . ḍilya gotra, is called kavi cakravartin, ‘Prince of the Poets’, in the Patna Inscription, 17 and he is, in all likelihood, identical to the author of the Nalacampū or Damayantīkathā, viz.
+Trivikramabhat.t.a, who flourished at the beginning of the tenth century ad.18 This excludes the possibility that the poet Trivikrama mentioned in the present inscription who is said to sing the praise of Sārṅgadeva—which might be taken ´ to mean that Sārṅgadeva commissioned him to compose this inscription for ´ him—is the same as the ‘Prince of the Poets’ who wrote the Nalacampū.

 Consequently, there were two poets Trivikrama, one living in the tenth cen tury, the other in the middle of the thirteenth.
 Like the first, the second